 (a) A loop must have, by definition, a constant radius.
 It starts and ends in a well-defined line which, for a complete loop, will be horizontal.
 For a part-loop, however, such lines may be in any other plane of flight and will be defined by the aircraft's attitude.
 As the speed changes during execution of a loop or part-loop, the angular velocity around the aircraft's lateral axis also has to change in order to keep the radius constant.
 When the speed decreases, for example, to half its initial rate, the angular velocity, to keep the same radius, will be reduced by half - this is a fact of physics.
-Thus, the angular velocity can be an aid for the Judge to gauge the radius - especially when the angular velocity in the higher part-loop is seen to be faster, as this is a clear indication that the radius is smaller.
-This aid becomes more important when two part-loops are separated by a line between.
+Thus, the angular velocity can be an aid for the Judge to gauge the radius - especially when the

-In Family 1 figures, radius a need not match radius b.
+• In Family 1 figures, radius a need not match radius b.